DavidTPate/pendragon/README.md

 Religion plays a large part in the lives of every Arthurian knight.
 As warriors, knights live close to the grim reality of death at all times, and spiritual life provides some comfort and guidance for them.

-Religious conflict is a possible theme in Pendragon, based on a Gamemaster’s wishes for the campaign, but is not generally touched upon in the basic game.
+Religious conflict is a possible theme in Pendragon, based on a Gamemaster's wishes for the campaign, but is not generally touched upon in the basic game.
 Religious conflict was not a very important part of most Arthurian literature.
 Constant argument and bigotry is almost sure to destroy a game, and players and Gamemasters alike are advised to use religious conflict in a campaign only with great care.